kelvianov/Company-Profile/README.md

 ## 📄 License

-This project is proprietary software developed for Monyenyo.
+This project is proprietary software developed for Kelvianov.
 All rights reserved.

 ---